ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 <tr>
  <td><img src="/Logo/user_bob.jpg" width=40%>
  <a href="https://github.com/ChrisEssery/group-project/blob/dev/Portfolio/UX_Design.md#identification-of-users-and-stakeholders">
- <br>Bob</a> <br /> As a user, I want to have a clear webpage to navigate.
-It should be bright, bold and simple to use.</td>
+ <br>Bob</a> <br /> As a user, I want to play games with friends.</td>
- <td>N/A</td>
- <td>Paper prototype.</td>
- <td>This is exactly the kind of start page I was thinking of.
-The bright colours are very engaging and the title is bold and in a clear font.
-I am happy with this paper prototype, I just hope it doesn't have too many more features because then things would get a bit confusing.</td>
+ <td>Video chat</td>
+ <td>Add video chat to connect four</td>
+ <td>I can now see my opponent through video chat - fantastic.
+Is there anything I need to do to make sure this works?
+Do I have to turn on my camera and do I need to talk into the the microphone?
+Some instructions on how to do this would be really helpful.
+But aside from that, I think the video chat is really good.</td>
 </tr>
 <tr>
  <td><img src="/Logo/user_sally.jpg" width=45%>
  <a href="https://github.com/ChrisEssery/group-project/blob/dev/Portfolio/UX_Design.md#identification-of-users-and-stakeholders">
- <br>Sally </a> <br /> As a user, I want to have face to face communication with others during the gameplay, so that I can socialise with others.</td>
+ <br>Sally </a> <br /> As a user, I want to compete and earn points.</td>
- <td>N/A.</td>
- <td>Paper prototype</td>
+ <td>Multiplayer functionality</td>
+ <td>Implement multiplayer functionality for connect four</td>
  <td>I think a multiplayer game is a great idea.
-I also think that having a video feed would work really well, and help me reconnect with family members I haven't see for quite some time.
-I think this idea is great.
-I look forward to seeing the paper prototype.</td>
+I really want to be able to compete against my friends and family members as this will really keep me engaged. .</td>
 </tr>
 <tr>
 <td><img src="/Logo/manager_jack.jpg" width=45%>
 <a href="https://github.com/ChrisEssery/group-project/blob/dev/Portfolio/UX_Design.md#identification-of-users-and-stakeholders">
-<br>Simon </a> <br /> As a product manger, I believe we should decide on a methodology and stick to it.
-We should create a backlog of items and assign tasks to individual team members.</td>
+<br>Simon </a> <br /> As a product manger, I want my team to build a MVP as soon as reasonably possible</td>
+<td>Create MVP</td>
 <td>N/A</td>
-<td>Create stakeholder stories</td>
-<td>I think it's a really good step to start communicate with your end-users from the very start of the project development, which you've done through creating user stories.
-I am aware, however, that you haven't built anything yet.
-This is something you need to prioritise, since the whole purpose of sprints is to produce something tangible which your end-users can properly engage with.
-This will ensure that you are always implementing the agile methodology, and it will ensure that the product is on the right track with respect to the wants and needs of the end user.
-It is also good that you have started on the frontend, since you want to build a minimal viable product as soon as you can.</td>
+<td>A MVP is a product with enough features to attract early-adopter customers and validate a product idea early in the product development cycle.
+In industries such as software, the MVP can help the product team receive user feedback as quickly as possible to iterate and improve the product.
+Because the agile methodology is built on both validating and iterating products based on user input, the MVP plays a central role in agile development.
+A company might choose to develop and release a minimum viable product because its product team wants to either release a product to the market as quickly as possible, test an idea with real users before committing a large budget to the product’s full development, or learn what resonates with the company’s target market and what doesn’t.
+In addition to allowing your company to validate an idea for a product without having to build the entire product, an MVP can also help minimize the time and resources you might otherwise commit to building a product that won’t succeed.</td>
 </tr>
 <tr>
  <td><img src="/Logo/user_simon.jpg" width=45%>
  <a href="https://github.com/ChrisEssery/group-project/blob/dev/Portfolio/UX_Design.md#identification-of-users-and-stakeholders">
- <br>Simon </a> <br /> As a sponsor, I want to have face to face communication with others during the gameplay, so that I can socialise with others.</td>
+ <br>Simon </a> <br /> As a sponsor, I want my users to have face to face communication with others during the gameplay.</td>
- <td>N/A</td>
- <td>Paper prototype and research target population</td>
- <td>I like the look of this paper prototype, and I think you are sensible to research the target group as a priority.
-In particular, you should bear in mind that the end-users may have visual, auditory and cognitive impairments.
-This should really guide your approach to designing the interface of the product.</td>
+ <td>Video chat</td>
+ <td>Add video chat to connect four<</td>
+ <td>The video chat looks really good - well done.
+I think this feature is really important as it will really help address the feeling of loneliness a lot of our residents are experiencing at the moment since the beginning of lockdown.
+It's a really difficult time for them at the moment, so being able to see their friends and loved ones will really help them.</td>
 </tr>
 </tr>
 </table>